terra-submersa/bok-ucgs-fish-route/docs/tasks.md

   * if the two stripc are points, distance is positive
 * [x] if turning radius, add a circle ad the end of extended strips, with  minimal distance on the circle of 1 m
 * [ ] back-and-forth with --nb-times=0 means only a single trip
+* [ ] fly with point of view aligned to limit rotation when turning